AI Governance Framework for Healthcare: The Definitive HIPAA Compliance Guide

 HIPAA requirements for AI in healthcare

-Any AI system that processes, transmits, or stores Protected Health Information (PHI) is covered by HIPAA's Technical Safeguards (45 CFR § 164.312).
-Four controls apply directly to AI systems:
+Any AI system that processes, transmits, or stores Protected Health Information (PHI) must comply with HIPAA's Technical Safeguards (45 CFR § 164.312).
+There are four controls that apply directly to AI systems:

 - Access Controls (§ 164.312(a)) — Role-based access to AI systems and their training data.
 Unique user identification.
 Automatic session termination for inactive users.